eternauta1337/pocketh/README.md

 # pocketh :rocket:
 A pocket knife for auditing smart contracts.
+Provides a series of cli commands that allow you to quickly get information of a contract, and contract related operations, such as:
+- List all function selectors of a contract
+- Print out the inheritance tree of a contract
+- Search for past events of a deployed contract
+- Search for transactions made to a deployed contract hitting a particular function
+- Disassemble a contract's bytecode
+- etc...

 ## Installation:
 ```